With the Colorado point system, your driver’s license can be suspended for six months to one year if you accumulate

 - 7 points before turning 18.

-The Colorado DMV uses a different point system for those whose points were incurred entirely while employed as a professional driver.
-These professional drivers include taxi cab drivers as well as traditional chauffeurs.
-It is up to you, however, to prove the points were incurred during the course of your employment.
+The DMV uses a different system for those whose demerits were incurred entirely while employed as a professional driver.
+Under the Colorado point system, professional drivers include taxi cab drivers as well as traditional chauffeurs.
+It is up to you, however, to prove the traffic violations occurred during the course of your employment.

-The number of “chauffeur” points leading to a Colorado driver’s license suspension are:
+The number of “chauffeur” points triggering a Colorado driver’s license suspension are:

 - 16 points in 12 months,